simon-stahlberg/mimir/tests/integration/README.md

 # Awesome-Planner

-Awesome-Planner is BrFs planner based on the [Mimir planning library](https://github.com/simon-stahlberg/mimir).
+Awesome-Planner is breadth-first search planner for lifted and grounded planning.

 ## Getting Started